slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You don’t have to prove anything to anybody, including yourself.
 Your need for aceptance can make you invisible in this world.

 Don’t wait for someone to tell you that you are special.
 Rejection is a tool that reveals incompatibility not your inadequateness.
 If the universe didn’t need you, you wouldn’t be here.
 Self-worth is how you feel about the negative aspects of yourself.
-The people who truly have self-worth are humble.
-They don’t think they’re something special.
+The people who truly have self-worth don’t think they’re something special.

 > *'If you can avoid seeking approval of others, your power is limitless.' -- Kevin Kelly*